phillip8232/Earths-Core/README.md

 ## Known Issues

-- Lags when too many object are on screen
+- Lags when too many object are on screen.
 - Sometimes you can collide with projectiles without game resetting.
+- It's Possible to abuse the out of bounds system.

 ## Gameplay snapshots / Assets / game audio